 The attorney should require proof of a member’s holding, either at the time a member joins the committee or in advance of a vote being cast.
 Depending on the type of instrument held, establishing proof may require the assistance of the trustee or legal account holder.
 Further, if a member holds its interest other than by way of legal title (e.g., by sub-participation), the attorney will need to consider the implications, particularly when a formal vote by the class is required and may need to assist in elevating the member’s holding to legal title.

 Members of an ad hoc committee might want to keep their participation in such a group confidential for fear of negative press coverage.
 This is particularly true when the situation is high-profile or politically sensitive and the committee’s common aim is to use a blocking minority to hold out for a better deal.
 In these types of situations, the members will not want to be seen to be frustrating the rescue of a company.
 It is imperative, therefore, that any adviser gauges each member’s appetite for press coverage and the topic is expressly addressed in any engagement letter.
 An adviser may also want to anonymise the group in future marketing publications.

 Fiduciary duty and proper standards of conduct

-Over and above any question of fiduciary duty, the attorney should always bear in mind that the committee members will likely be subject to standards of conduct by their regulator.
-In the UK, the FCA’s Principles 1 and 5 will be relevant, obliging market participants to conduct themselves with integrity and to observe proper standards of market conduct.
+Over and above any question of fiduciary duty, the attorney should always bear in mind that the committee members are likely to be subject to standards of conduct by their regulator.
+In the United Kingdom, the Financial Conduct Authority’s Principles 1 and 5 will be relevant, obliging market participants to conduct themselves with integrity and to observe proper standards of market conduct.

-There may be circumstances mid-engagement where the attorney may wish to terminate the engagement.
+There may be circumstances mid-engagement in which the attorney may wish to terminate the engagement.
 The engagement letter should include circumstances in which the attorney reserves his or her right to do so, being sure to comply with any regulatory code of conduct applicable to the attorney.